Katie Bell Flashes Bra Under Low-Cut Top In New Video

 “Where are you going?” asked a curious supporter.

-Katie also posted another revealing update yesterday, that time showing off her figure in a nude black-and-white snap.
-She propped herself up with her left leg and placed her right hand over her chest to censor it.
+Katie also posted another revealing update yesterday, that time showing off her nude figure in a black-and-white snap.
+She propped herself up, resting on her left hip, and placed her right hand over her chest to censor it.
 Even so, her sideboob was on full show.
-The backdrop was completely black and her back was especially well-lit.
+The backdrop was completely black, and her back was especially well-lit.
 The contrast emphasized her glowing skin and tiny waist.
 The model wore her hair up with several strands falling in front of her face.